sourcegraph/handbook/content/engineering/search/iteration_log.md

     - 2021-01-15: Search expression support in streaming.
     - 2021-01-15: Work towards progress streaming and zoekt streaming.
 Both are now unblocked for next week.
 We have a high level plan to tackle both next week.
     - 2021-01-22: Lots of updates.
 Streaming progress, streaming zoekt per replica and search backend now only uses streaming.
 For graphqlbackend we rely on aggregating the stream.
 Streaming as a whole is functional.
 We are now fixing obvious flaws in it before turning on the feature flag.
+    - 2021-01-25: UI polish work to address issues with streaming search progress

 ### Exhaustive Search
 - **Owner(s):** Keegan